 This is one of the most important things I learnt during my first steps to be a better ESL teacher.
 The aim of a TEFL teacher is to get your students to talk as much as possible.
 Should that mean scaling back the amount you talk then all the better.
 This can be a bit difficult if you are teaching private lessons, but letting your students talk as much is great for their development.

 If you are teaching a group, then this is much easier to do.
 You should be encouraging discussion and correction between the group, as self-correction is great for re-enforcing the language!
 Teacher Talking Time can have its benefits, but allowing your students to get to grips is more important for their development in the long run.

 Being the teacher, it can feel like you need to speak more, as it just feels like the right thing to do.
-However, letting your students take centre stage and allowing them to express themselves will lead them to progressing much faster than with a talkative teacher.
+However, letting your students take centre stage and allowing them to express themselves will lead them to progress much faster than with a talkative teacher.